AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Comprehensive coverage: If your car is vandalized, stolen or damaged by inclement weather, comprehensive coverage would pay to repair or replace it.

-• Uninsured/underinsured motorist coverage: Not everyone in Arkansas has car insurance, even though the state requires it.
-Nearly one in five drivers in Arkansas lacks car insurance, according to the Insurance Research Council.4 If you get into an accident with someone who lacks insurance or whose limits don’t cover the entirety of your losses, uninsured motorist or underinsured motorist coverage could pay for your damages and medical costs.
+• Uninsured/underinsured motorist coverage: Though the state requires all drivers carry liability coverage, 15 percent of drivers in Arkansas lack car insurance.4 If you get into an accident with someone who lacks insurance or whose limits don’t cover the entirety of your losses, uninsured motorist or underinsured motorist coverage could pay for your damages and medical costs.

 TIP: